DonggeLiu/AFLNet_Legion/README.md

-# AFLNet: A Greybox Fuzzer for Network Protocols
+# AFLNetLegion: A Greybox Fuzzer for Network Protocols
-AFLNet is a greybox fuzzer for protocol implementations.
-Unlike existing protocol fuzzers, it takes a mutational approach and uses state-feedback, in addition to code-coverage feedback, to guide the fuzzing process.
-AFLNet is seeded with a corpus of recorded message exchanges between the server and an actual client.
-No protocol specification or message grammars are required.
-It acts as a client and replays variations of the original sequence of messages sent to the server and retains those variations that were effective at increasing the coverage of the code or state space.
-To identify the server states that are exercised by a message sequence, AFLNet uses the server’s response codes.
-From this feedback, AFLNet identifies progressive regions in the state space, and systematically steers towards such regions.
+AFLNetLegion is greybox fuzzer for protocol implementations based on `AFLNet`, a state-of-the-art fuzzer for network servers.
+It extends `Legion`'s algorithms to selecting server states and request sequence.

-# Licences
+## Licences

 AFLNet is licensed under [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).